hexaxsoftwares/houx.js/README.md

 - **Observer Methods:** Use observer methods for data changes that require specific customized reactions.

 ### **Conclusion**
 Congratulations!
 You've learned the basics of using Hexax to empower your creativity and build of web apps with speed.
-You now know how to define widgets, use template strings, handle methods and reactive data, bind attributes, apply directives, and render your UI widgets.
+You now know how to define widgets, use template strings, handle methods and reactive data, bind attributes, customize and apply directives, and render your UI widgets.

 Additionally, you've explored advanced features like params, custom elements, observers, template blocks helpers, plugins, slots, agents and some useful configuration options.